Emily Blunt's Style Is as Sweet as a Spoon Full of Sugar

 Getty Images

-Now that star is out and about in promotion of her new film, Mary Poppins Returns, we're reminded of her style prowess.
-From the red carpet to street style, her looks are always polished and never boring.
+Emily Blunt's style is making us very excited for red carpet season.

+Just before award shows like the Golden Globes take our attention, the actress proved her style prowess with a series of epic looks to promote her new film, Mary Poppins Returns.
+This comes as no surprise as her looks are always polished and unique.
+Since the days of The Devil Wears Prada, we've had a keen eye on her fashion.
 She brings edge and sass to timeless styles and remains unafraid to rock sequins or bold prints.

-Since the days of The Devil Wears Prada, we've had a keen eye on her looks.
-However, recently, she's stunned with awing outfits that are worth a second look.
 In this month alone, she's worn a polka dot dress with an asymmetrical hem that gave new life to the print, a one-shoulder jumpsuit that's perfect for the holidays and a metallic sequined set, complete by a crop top and maxi skirt that stunned on the red carpet.

-Check out her most recent looks below!
+Check out her best looks below!

 Kevin Winter/Getty Images